venkateswari4/miniproject/Reqirements/README.md

 ## Research
   The application tries to automate the process and generate quicker resopnses.
 ## Cost and Features
 As far as the project is well built and all the requirements met the cost can be varied according to the market.
-The features include depositing and withdrawing amount easily.
+## Features

 ## Defining Our System

 ## SWOT ANALYSIS